posobin/wordament-solver/README.md

 wordament-solver
 ================

-App that helps you play the Wordament game for WP/iOS
+App that helps you play the Wordament game for WP/iOS.
+Here is a [video](http://youtu.be/Y5DAmTRAxzU) demonstrating the usage.

 ## Usage